Parable Of The Sower

 Like Jemisin, I'm sure this book will mean different things to me each time I read it, but two things fascinated me on this read.
 First, the view of a belief system at its origin reminds us that before such beliefs are collective or cultural, they are individual.
 Ultimately, their essence and purpose is to help each of us make sense of the world, so in truth, there are as many religions or belief systems as there are people (and probably more, in truth).

 Second, I love that Butler endowed the protagonist with a quality that could be a superpower or could be a disability.
-Through Lauren, Butler explores with …
+Through Lauren, Butler …

 Review of 'Parable Of The Sower' on 'Storygraph'